Sewage Treatment System Abandonment

 The proper abandonment of a sewage system includes completely pumping and collapsing all tanks.
 The tank bottom and as many sides as possible should be broken up to allow for the dissipation of any water that may enter the area around the system after abandonment.
 It is not necessary to physically remove the tanks from the ground.
 The remnants of the collapsed tanks can be allowed to remain underground.
 It is recommended that a gallon of household chlorine bleach or a bag of agricultural lime be dispersed throughout the remnants of all collapsed components prior to backfilling.
 All septic tanks, holding tanks, dosing tanks, diversion devices, and sampling chambers should be properly abandoned or removed.

 After collapsing all of the tanks, the original grade of the property should be restored by filling the excavation to the ground surface with native soil and then compacting the soil as much as possible.
-The area directly over the excavation may need to be slightly mounded with soil initially to allow for future settling.
+The area directly over the excavation will typically need to be mounded with soil initially to allow for future settling.
 Mounding the soil will help prevent water from collecting in this area of the property and will encourage surface water to properly drain away.

 In the event that a building, driveway, etc. is directly over a portion of the tank, the tank can be thoroughly pumped and then completely filled with an inert material, such as sand or gravel.
 The tank should be filled with a material that will only allow for a minimal amount of settling.
 This material must support the interior surfaces of the tank to prevent the tank from collapsing and causing property damage and a potential safety concern.

 (216)201-2000 ext 1223